filamentphp/filament/packages/actions/docs/06-prebuilt-actions/05-replicate.md

 ## Overview

-Filament includes a pre-built action that is able to [replicate](https://laravel.com/docs/eloquent#replicating-models) Eloquent records.
+Filament includes a prebuilt action that is able to [replicate](https://laravel.com/docs/eloquent#replicating-models) Eloquent records.
 You may use it like so:

 ```php
 use Filament\Actions\ReplicateAction;